 r/language

-r/language is a subreddit with 83k members.
-The community frequently discusses language, translation, learning, identification, and help, and they frequently recommend/review language learning app, and the most common flair used is question, discussion, video, request, and meta.
+r/language is a subreddit with 84k members.
+The community frequently discusses language, translation, learning, identification, and help, and they frequently recommend/review language learning app, and the most common flair used is question, discussion, video, article, and request.

 Popular Topics in r/language